JanLunge/orbit/Readme.md

 - a porcupine hotword model and access key
 - an elevenlabs api key for tts ()

-# services
-* ⚙️ Command service for custom executable commands
-* ❗️ Hotword detection with porcupine
-* 🧠 LLM AI integration with OpenAi or local inference
-* 🎧 whisper speech recognition
-* 🎤 audio streaming via mqtt (audio_satelite)
-* 💬 TTS via elevenlabs or pyttsx3

 # Setup
+1. get a poetry shell with `poetry shell`
-install the dependencies with `poetry`
+2. install the dependencies with `poetry install`

-to run it just run the `python3 src/main.py` command
+3. then run `python3 main.py` to start the program